Marketing Web3

 Improved Operations

-With the e-commerce sector expected to expand by 50% per year by 2020, it is critical for existing businesses and e-commerce startups to stay up to date on the newest trends and incorporate future technologies such as blockchain on their platforms for improved operations.
+With the e-commerce sector expected to expand by 50% per year by 2020, existing businesses and e-commerce startups must stay current on the newest trends and incorporate future technologies, such as blockchain, on their platforms for improved operations.